 Previous studies have demonstrated that prolonged strenuous exercise such as a marathon, ultramarathon, or triathlon can be associated with acute but transient reduction in RVEF and elevation of cardiac biomarkers of myocardial injury.
 Because one study found a high prevalence of RV structural and/or arrhythmic involvement in endurance athletes evaluated for symptoms of palpitations or dizziness, an acquired (exercise-induced) ARVC was hypothesized.
 These data suggest that, among this population of endurance athletes, an acquired/exercise-induced ARVC does not seem likely.
 It is unknown whether other (possibly genetic) factors also could play a role in hypothesized longer-term structural changes associated with prolonged exercise.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Exercise, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Exercise, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Biological Markers, Body Surface Area, Diagnostic Imaging, Echocardiography, Exercise, Exercise Test, Heart Failure, Magnetic Resonance Spectroscopy, Natriuretic Peptide, Brain, Peptide Fragments, Troponin, Ventricular Function, Left, Ventricular Function, Right